-Project Title Tariff and Rate Regime for Small Private Providers Project Number WT-0000-0109 Sector Water & Sewerage Project Background This project seeks to encapsulate all activities relating to small providers including tariff determinations, ANPAM adjustments, Quality of Service monitoring, monthly PAM adjustments, and addressing miscellaneous queries.
-It should be noted that these activities are carried out on an ad hoc basis, but it is possible to anticipate with reasonable certitude that there will be a number of such activities during the four-year work plan period.
-Initial Timeline Start Date: 2022 April Actual Timeline Start Date: 2022 April End Date: 2023 March End Date: 2023 March Status submitted an application to the OUR for tariff approval.
-Status: The application is currently being reviewed .
-Richmond Environmental Services - On 2022 August 18, Richmond Environmental Services (RESL) applied for a rate increase.
-Status: The application is currently being reviewed .
-Status Active Project Title NWC Proposed PPP Project: Floa ting Solar Photovol taics Renewable Energy System Project Number N/A Sector Water & Sewerage Project Background OUR was asked to review NWC's project proposal and give its opinion on the matter.
-Initial Timeline Start Date: 2022 February Actual Timeline Start Date: 2022 February End Date: 2022 May End Date: 2022 May The review was completed and the OUR submitted its comments on 2022 May 27.
-Review to Date
+Project Title Tariff and Rate Regime for Small Private Providers Project Number WT-0000-0109 Sector Water & Sewerage Project Background determinations, ANPAM adjusti adjustments, and addressing m activities are carried out on an ad ments, Quality of niscellaneous querion hoc basis, but it is po ng to small providers including tarif Service monitoring, monthly PAN es.
+It should be noted that these ossible to anticipate with reasonable ties during the four-year work plan Initial Timeline Start Date: 2022 April Actual Timeline Start Date: 2022 April End Date: 2023 March End Date: 2023 March submitted an application to the C Status: The application is current Richmond Environmental Servi Services (RESL) applied for a rate Status: The application is current OUR for tariff appro- tly being reviewed. ices - On 2022 Au increase.
+HDC) - On 2022 March 14, SJHD val.
+Jugust 18, Richmond Environmenta Status Active Project Title NWC Proposed PPP Project: Floa ating Solar Photovo Itaics Renewable Energy System Project Number N/A Sector Water & Sewerage Project Background OUR was asked to review NWC's project proposal an d give its opinion on the matter.
+Initial Timeline Start Date: 2022 February Actual Timeline Start Date: 2022 February End Date: 2022 May - End Date: 2022 May The review was completed and the he OUR submitted it ts comments on 2022 May 27.
+Review to Date The review was completed and the ne oon sabinitied i